 (2) Inform the parent by phone and by mail.

-(3) Arrange for the student to meet with his/her guidance counselor if the situation warrants.

-(4) The required mailed notice shall include a warning that two unexcused absences from school in one month or five unexcused absences in a school year may result in a complaint filed with the Superior Court alleging the belief that the acts or omissions of the child are such that the child's family is a family with service needs.
+(3) The required mailed notice shall include a warning that two unexcused absences from school in one month or five unexcused absences in a school year may result in a complaint filed with the Superior Court alleging the belief that the acts or omissions of the child are such that the child's family is a family with service needs.

 B. For the second and third unexcused absence and for the third unapproved absence thereafter, the administrator will: